Dev-Friends-DAO/docs/docs/intro.md

 DAO's definition varies from person to person, which is because DAO has changed its shape day by day.
 However, because we lose sense if we all stop thinking and see one type of DAO as a definite DAO, so it's really important that we predefine.

+Dev Friends DAO is a DAO that unites subDAO that bootstrap and operate a project.

 As a DAO, we mean
 - we prefer onchain identity/data/activity as much as possible, rather than offchain
+- chain-agnostic; we fairly value blockchains
 - we prefer permissionlessness, transparency as much as possible, about things that should be
 - we prefer essential activities and validation, rather than pessimistic motivation and discussion; we welcome productive criticism
 - we all try to adopt and build fair, cool ecosystem, as technically as possible